ligatordaniel/reigntest/README.md

 # ReignDanielUlloa

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.29.
+This project was generated to apply as a frontend developer position
+author: Daniel Ulloa Vásquez
+email: danielulloa256@gmail.com

 ## Development server